 Cream Cheese Frosting Ingredients

-- Crushed Pineapple — Crushed pineapple helps to make this delicious carrot cake even moister.
-Make sure to include some of the liquid in the can for added flavor.
+- Crushed Pineapple: Canned crushed pineapple helps to make this delicious carrot cake even moister.
+We'll include a small amount of liquid in the can for added flavor.
+If using fresh coconut, you'll need to blend it with a food processor to give it the right texture.

-- Apple Sauce — Apple sauce is added to replace some of the oil in the recipe.
+- Apple Sauce: Apple sauce is added to replace some of the oil in the recipe.
 If you decide to leave it out, make sure you replace it with the same amount of oil.
+Try my applesauce recipe!

-- Oil: Feel free to use vegetable oil, canola oil, or melted coconut oil.
+- Oil: Feel free to use avocado oil, vegetable oil, or melted coconut oil.

-- Spices — I like to keep the spices simple and just add cinnamon.
+- Spices: Ground cinnamon and sea salt.
 If you'd like, you can also add a small amount of nutmeg and or ground cloves.

-STEP 1: Toast walnuts for approximately 8 minutes.
-Toast the shredded coconut on a separate tray for the last 4 minutes.
+Step 1: Toast walnuts for approximately 10 minutes.
+Toast shredded coconut on a separate tray for the last 5 minutes.

-STEP 3: Whisk the all-purpose flour, baking powder, baking soda, ground cinnamon, and salt in a large mixing bowl.
-Stir in chopped walnuts and raisins.
-Set the dry ingredients aside.
+Step 3: Whisk all-purpose flour, baking powder, baking soda, ground cinnamon, and salt in a large mixing bowl.
+Stir in raisings, ground walnuts (set aside ¼ cup to decorate the frosted cake), and half of the toated coconut.

-STEP 6: To make a 2 layer cake, divide the cake batter between two 9-inch or 9-½" round cake pans lined with parchment paper. (see tip below on how to cut the parchment paper).
+Step 6: To make a 2-layer cake, divide the cake batter between two 9-inch round cake pans sprayed with oil and lined with parchment paper. (see tip further down on how to cut the parchment paper to fit the pan).

-STEP 7: Bake the cakes for 30 minutes, or until a toothpick inserted in the middle comes out clean.
+Step 7: Place both cakes on the center rack and bake for 30 minutes, or until a toothpick inserted in the middle comes out clean.

 I recommend these pans and this wire rack.
 Or if you prefer, you can use a regular wire rack.

-STEP 9: If baking the carrot cake in a 9" x13" pan, leave the cake in the pan until completely cooled before frosting the top.
+Pro Tip: If baking the carrot cake in a 9" x 13" pan, leave the cake in the pan until completely cooled before frosting the top.

 Prepare Cream Cheese Frosting

-STEP 1: Beat the softened cream cheese and butter until combined.
+Step 1: Beat softened cream cheese and butter until combined.

-STEP 2: Add lemon extract or limoncello, and strained crushed pineapple and continue to mix.
+Step 2: Add pineapple juice and strained crushed pineapple and mix until blended.

 How to Frost the Cake

-Cover any leftovers carrot cake with plastic wrap and store in the refrigerator for up to a week.
+Cover any leftover carrot cake with plastic wrap and store it in the refrigerator for up to a week.
 You can also store the carrot cake leftovers in the freezer in an air-tight container for up to 3 months.

 Carrot cake is even better when pineapple is added to the batter.
 Crushed pineapple adds even more flavor and moisture and gives you a wonderful texture.